Meet 3 families who juggle celiac disease, food allergies and sometimes more in one household.

 The next day, the Lowe family walked into the restaurant.
 A printed menu was ready, highlighting everything that was safe for the boy to eat.
 “Throughout the meal, Nate was saying, ‘I like this.
 I like salmon.
 I like broccoli’ He ate every last grain of rice, as happy as could be,” Stephanie recalls.

 “As a mom moment, I was holding back the tears – though this time, they would have been tears of joy.
 Getting him over that fear of eating out was huge – for both of us.”

-Fasano heartily supports the proactive approach of these families, who’ve taken on handling more than one food-triggered disease with remarkable aplomb.
+Fasano heartily supports the proactive approach of these families, who’ve taken on juggling celiac disease and other food-triggered diseases with remarkable aplomb.
 “There are common sense do’s and don’ts,” he says.
 “Be smart, but still let kids get out there and live.”